zeek/zeek-aux/zeek-archiver/README.md

-This tool is derived from [bro-atomic-rotate](https://github.com/ncsa/bro-atomic-rotate) and intends to solve the same failings of Zeek's historical log-archival
+This tool is derived from [bro-atomic-rotate](https://github.com/ncsa/bro-atomic-rotate) and intends to solve two failings of Zeek's historical log-archival
 process: robustness and atomicity.
 It's rewritten with two further requirements in mind: